 The top 10 patios for people watching in Toronto

-The Rivoli is one of three prime Queen West patios for taking in the street scene, joining the Black Bull and the Horseshoe as perfect midday drinking perches.
-If forced to choose between the three, the Rivoli has the edge on account of its size (bigger that the 'Shoe) and street position (the Black Bull is technically a side patio, where the Rivoli is right on Queen).
+The Rivoli is one of the prime Queen West patios for taking in the street scene.
+If forced to choose from other options close by, the Rivoli has the edge on account of its size and street position.

-Settle in to the lower patio or a railing spot on the upper level, order a cocktail, and spy on the many bags marching by that cost four times your monthly rent!
-La Société does classic Parisian bistro cuisine, offers hookah pipes on the lower level, and does some impressive cocktails.
-This is, by far, the number one people-watching zone on the so-called Mink Mile.
+Settle in to the lower patio or a railing spot on the upper level, order a cocktail, and spy on the many bags marching by that cost four times your monthly rent.
+This restaurant does classic Parisian bistro cuisine and does some impressive cocktails.

 This might be the best place in Toronto to spot a Bugatti or Ferrari in Toronto.
-Mark McEwan's tribute to the well-heeled has the type of patio just filled with people who have good skin, the type that only truly rich people have.
 Gaze out at all the action on Yorkville Avenue as the premium cars cruise by and everybody tries their best to look like their bank account boasts seven figures.

 King West is where the beautiful people are -- or at least that's a prevalent myth.
 Test it out by scoping out the street from the confines of Lee's patio, which offers front row seats to all the action near King and Portland.
-There's plenty of shade, the coleslaw is amazing, and the bartenders will keep your head warm and fuzzy if you so choose.
+There's plenty of shade and the coleslaw is amazing.

 Join the conversation Load comments